SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 The IDD power-down leakage can exceed the targeted maximum value of 2 µA.
 Note that this maximum value is a target and not documented in the preliminary data sheet.

 **Workaround:** None.

+**megaTinyCore note:** The typical charachteristics paint a much better picture than this erratum. (of course, these are *typical* charachteristics) - The current stays under 0.5uA in power down sleep until around 80C, at which point it tacks sharply upward, with around 2uA at 125C and 1.8 volts, and twice that at 5.5V - though the voltage dependence is also exponential (less dramatically so) - it's only 2.5 uA at 4V.

+Anyway, *the charachteristics graphs for all 2-series show the same power down current*.
+There has only been one rev of each released to production.
+So either the target was 2.0 uA across all voltages, but the parts only hit that on average at 1.8V, and the power consumption is the same on all of them (that is, they raised the target so it wasn't an erratum on the others), or does the graph show what it would be without the erratum?
+If so, how do they know?

 #### On ~24-Pin~ *ATtiny1617* Automotive Devices Pin PC5 is Not Available